A Survey of Real-Time Support, Analysis, and Advancements in ROS 2: Analysis of Real-Time Behavior in ROS 2

 The most critical use of these filters is in \emph{Message Synchronizers}, which are essential for sensor fusion tasks where a callback must only be triggered after receiving a coherent set of inputs from multiple topics.
 ROS~2 offers three main synchronization policies: \emph{ExactTime}, \emph{ApproximateTime}, and \emph{LatestTime}.
 As the name suggest, the \emph{ExactTime} policy is a hard filter which verifies that the messages have the exact timestamp.

 The \emph{ApproximateTime} policy is the most widely analyzed.
 It groups messages that arrive within a specified time window, tolerating a small time disparity.
 Research on this policy has evolved over several years.
 Li et al.~\cite{li2022worst} first modeled and analyzed this time disparity, initially for systems with unlimited buffers and later extending the analysis to more realistic limited-size buffers~\cite{li2023modeling}.
 Moreover, the \emph{ApproximateTime} policy potentially needs messages to remain in the message synchronizer in order to work, introducing additional latencies.
 Li et al.~\cite{li2023modeling} were the first to formally model and experimentally measure these latencies, introducing the concepts of \emph{passing latency} and \emph{reaction latency}.
 The \emph{passing latency} is defined as the time a message spends in the synchronizer before being output, while the \emph{reaction latency} is the time from message arrival to output, including any necessary discarding of older messages.
 In 2023, Li et al.~\cite{li2023worst} provided a formal model and experimental measurements of these latencies.
 Later, Wu et al.~\cite{wu2024improving} built upon~\cite{li2023worst} to provide more accurate estimates.

-Separately, Sun et al.~\cite{sun2023seam} identified a limitation of the \emph{ApproximateTime} policy: it requires prior knowledge of incoming message timing characteristics, and any inaccuracies in this knowledge can significantly degrade performance.
-To address this, they proposed a new message synchronizer called SEAM that does not rely on a priori information about the messages.
+A notable limitation of the \emph{ApproximateTime} policy is that it requires prior knowledge of incoming message timing characteristics, and any inaccuracies in this knowledge can significantly degrade performance~\cite{sun2023seam}.
+Two distinct approaches circumvent this limitation by not relying on a priori information about the messages, though they differ fundamentally in their design goals and guarantees.

+The first is SEAM~\cite{sun2023seam}, a custom message synchronizer that selects the earliest-arriving message from each input queue such that the time disparity among the selected messages remains within a user-specified threshold, thereby guaranteeing well-bounded time disparity without requiring any prediction of future message arrivals.